 Phone: +1 212-746-5620

-Dr. Schwartz is among the nation’s leading neurological surgeons specializing in brain tumor and epilepsy surgery.
+Dr. Schwartz is among the nation’s leading neurological surgeons and one of the best neurosurgeon in Nyc specializing in brain tumor and epilepsy surgery.
 He has been named to the lists of New York’s Super Doctors, Best Doctors in New York magazine, America’s Top Surgeons, America’s Best Doctors, and America’s Best Doctors for Cancer.
 His research has been widely published and he has received numerous national awards.
 Dr. Schwartz has also appeared in the media on ABC, NBC, CBS, and Larry King, in addition to national radio shows.
 He is particularly known for advancing the use of state-of-the-art intraoperative technology, such as minimally invasive endoscopy, brain mapping, and intraoperative imaging.
 At Weill Cornell, he is Director of the Center for Epilepsy and Pituitary Surgery and Co-Director of Surgical Neuro-oncology.
 Dr. Schwartz was recently named David and Ursel Barnes Professor in Minimally Invasive Surgery, the first endowed professorship in the department

 - Top 10 neurosurgeons in nyc